What this calculator covers

 Stamp duty across a price range

 How stamp duty changes for your selected state and buyer type across a –$250k to +$250k range around your purchase price.
-Dashed lines mark where key concession thresholds kick in.
+The dashed line marks the standard rate with no concession.

 Estimates only.
 Verify with your state revenue office.